 What Is a Full Spectrum Hemp Oil?

 Full Spectrum Hemp oil is the oil derived from industrial hemp plants.
 It is made from the full hemp plant (hence the term full-spectrum hemp oil).
-It contains the healthy fatty acid components, such as omega-6 fatty acids, which are thought to contain anti-inflammatory properties among other things.
-It also contains phytocannabinoids, including cannabidiol, which are most commonly claimed to help with pain and anxiety relief.
+It contains the healthy fatty acid components, such as omega-6 fatty acids, which are thought to contain anti-inflammatory and therapeutic properties among other things.
+It also contains phytocannabinoids and compounds, including cannabidiol, which are most commonly claimed to help with pain and anxiety relief.

 These phytocannabinoids are present in both industrial hemp plants and medical marijuana plants.
 This is because they come from the cannabis plant known as Cannabis sativa.
 However, there are different kinds of hemp products that can all be advertised as “hemp oil” and it can be hard to keep them all straight.
 Luckily, we’ve got you covered.

-Full-spectrum hemp oil is made from the whole hemp plant and contains the proposed health benefits of hemp as well as the proposed health benefits of CBD products due to the cannabinoids present in the plant (as mentioned above).
-Since it does contain cannabinoids, there is a possibility that these full-spectrum products may contain trace amounts of THC.
+Full-spectrum hemp oil is made from the whole hemp plant and contains the proposed health benefits of hemp as well as the proposed health benefits of CBD products due to the cannabinoids work or present in the plant (as mentioned above).
+Since it does contain cannabinoids like, there is a possibility that these full-spectrum products may contain trace amounts of THC.

 With that being said, if you are sensitive to THC or other cannabinoids, full-spectrum hemp oil products are probably not the best choice for you.
 If you do not have any sensitivities or allergies to cannabinoids, then full spectrum products may be one of the better options.
 Many people prefer full-spectrum products over others because it can cause what is commonly referred to as the Entourage Effect.
-The Entourage Effect is what happens when all the components of the hemp oil, including the various cannabinoids and terpenes, work together to have a stronger effect than any single component alone.
+The Entourage Effect is what happens when all the components of the hemp oil CBD found in the hemp plant work like the body’s own endocannabinoid system, including the various cannabinoids and cannabinoids terpenes, work together to have a stronger effect than any single component alone.
 Due to this, many believe they get the most bang for their buck with these products.

 Broad Spectrum Hemp Oil

-Broad-spectrum hemp oil is the same as full-spectrum hemp oil, except the THC component is removed.
+Broad-spectrum hemp oil is the same as full-spectrum hemp, except the THC component is removed.
 These can also be referred to as “THC free” or “0% THC” on the labels.
-These products are great for people who are sensitive to THC.
+These products are great for people who are sensitive to THC CBD.
 They are also great for people who are concerned about taking THC due to drug testing for work or school, social perceptions, and other reasons.
 These products will still have an Entourage Effect; however, it may not be as strong of an effect as the full spectrum products.

 Cannabidiol (CBD) Oil

 Generally, CBD oil products have the CBD isolate injected back into the final product to obtain these higher levels of CBD.
-Some manufacturers mix it with the hemp oil to include the other cannabinoids, such as cannabigerol (CBG) and cannabinol (CBN), and to obtain the hemp oil benefits.
+Some manufacturers mix it with the hemp oil to include the other cannabinoids found, such as cannabigerol (CBG) and cannabinol (CBN), and to obtain the hemp oil benefits.
 Carrier oils are also included in the tinctures to help make it easier for the consumers to take.
 Examples of these include hemp seed oil, coconut oil, olive oil, and others.
+Hemp vs Marijuana Both CBD oil and hemp oil are extracted from the hemp plant.

 Why Use It?